shiyue001/CEI-3D/README.md

              for Realistic and Fine-Grained Object Editing
   </h2>
 </p>
-Welcome to the official code repository for **CEI-3D**! 🚀
+Welcome to the official code repository for 🚀 🚀 CEI-3D! 🚀 🚀
-This project enables highly realistic and fine-grained 3D object editing from multi-view images, powered by a collaborative explicit-implicit design.
+This project enables highly realistic and ##fine-grained## 3D object editing from multi-view images, powered by a collaborative explicit-implicit design.

 ---